CoreMedia/joala/HOWTO_RELEASE.md

 ## Release Preparations

-* Ensure that you have configured GitHub for site deployment in your `settings.xml`:
+* *Deprecated:* Ensure that you have configured GitHub for site deployment in your `settings.xml`:
     This is required in order to deploy the Maven site to [Joala GitHub Pages][].

     ```xml